joshbegley/nyt-latest/previous.md

 `Facing a 50 percent tariff as a penalty for buying Russian oil, India says it is ‘unfortunate’ that it is being punished for acting in its national interest.`\
 https://nytimes.com/2025/08/06/world/asia/india-tariffs-russian-oil.html

-**Red Sox closing in on extension for Roman Anthony, locking up more of young core: Sources**\
+**Red Sox closing in on extension for Roman Anthony, locking up more of young core: Source**\
 `Anthony’s extension would be the third long-term deal for a Red Sox player this season.`\
 https://nytimes.com/athletic/6538543/2025/08/06/roman-anthony-contract-extension-red-sox/